Wolfram Günther

-Wolfram Günther (born 27 June 1973 in Leipzig) is a German lawyer and politician (Alliance 90/The Greens).
-He is minister for energy, climate protection, environment and agriculture of Saxony.
-As well he is vice-minister-president of Saxony in the Black-Green-Red Second Kretschmer cabinet.
+Wolfram Günther (born 27 June 1973 in Leipzig) is a German lawyer and politician of Alliance 90/The Greens who has been serving as Vice Minister-President and State Minister for energy, climate protection, environment and agriculture in the coalition government of Saxony since 2019.

-Life
+Early life and education

-From 1980 to 1990 Wolfram Günther was a swimmer and was second winner at GDR swim championship in 1986.
+From 1980 to 1990, Günther was a swimmer and was second winner at GDR swim championship in 1986.
 1992 Günther worked for Dresdner Bank in Düsseldorf and later in Leipzig.
-From 1994 to 1999 he studied law in Leipzig.
+From 1994 to 1999 he studied law at the University of Leipzig.

+Political career

-1994 Günther became member of Alliance 90/The Greens.
+In 1994, Günther became a member of Alliance 90/The Greens.
 2014 he was elected to Saxony State parliament.
 In 2019 he became minister for energy, climate protection, environment and agriculture of Saxony.